 Not everyone can or wants to create an alter-ego on Twitter, but Twitter can help all writers, aspiring or long-established.
 The bigger your following the greater your potential market and the more favourably a publisher will look upon you.
 And if you’re fretting about spending too much time on Twitter remember: it’s all writing.

-Saul Wordsworth’s top tips for creating Twitter characters
+Saul Wordsworth’s tips for creating a Twitter character

 - If you are interested in creating an alter-ago on Twitter ensure you follow and interact with potential agents and editors

 - A follower-base of 20,000+ will undoubtedly enhance your chances of publication

 - Write back to tweeters.
 This personalizes the relationship which in turn may increase the chances of them purchasing your book

 - Your followers are you database.
 Don’t be afraid to plunder them for useful contacts